-The Board is made up of seven members who meet quarterly.
+The Board is made up of eight members who meet quarterly.
 There are also two executive committees that meet quarterly that have oversight of the Agency's professional services and its financial and administrative management.
 Their Terms of Reference are approved by the Board and their reports are standing agenda items at each full Board meeting.
-As part of their induction, trustees are required to attend the two executive committees in order to decide which Committee would most benefit from their particular skills.
-Decisions of the Board are aided by the attendance of Leadership Team which encourages direct dialogue with management.
+As part of their induction, Trustees are required to attend the two executive committees in order to decide which Committee would most benefit from their particular skills.
+Decisions of the Board are aided by the attendance of the Leadership Team which encourages direct dialogue with management.

 The Board has an annual strategic away day which allows for the delivery of specialist training and key strategic discussions.
 In addition, the Trustees are encouraged to attend external training and Agency Away Days that facilitate their understanding of their role.
-This is monitored by the Chief Executive through annual appraisals and regular discussions to ensure their full participation in the Charity.
+This is monitored by the Chair of the Board and Chief Executive through annual appraisals and regular discussions to ensure their full participation in the Charity.

-A Task Group (Chairperson of the Board and Sub committees with Leadership Team) also meets twice throughout the year to discuss financial strategic plans, pension liability, personnel and property issues facing the Agency.
+A Task Group (Chairpersons of the Board and Sub committees with Leadership Team) and other working groups are convened throughout the year to discuss financial strategic plans, pension liability, personnel and property issues facing the Agency.